vpreethamkashyap/FibClass/README.md

 # Data analysis

 This is a sample project that demonstrates C++ inheritence and polymorphism.
-Project is developed in eclipse c/c++ environment and linux x86 toolset.
-The compiled results are shared below.
+Project created in Eclipse environment, with Linux x86 GCC support.
+To get this project to work, please install eclipse c/c++ environment and import the project in to the workspace and build it.

 # The base class will perform the following operations
 - Takes as a constructor parameter and ​ unsigned int <length> ​ , with 0 < ​ <length> ​ <